-The Plan designates the trees and hedgerows as listed in Schedule4 as locally listed.
-Development that would result in the loss of these trees and hedgerows, or those subsequently listed by any relevant authority, will not be supported.
-Development requiring planning permission that damages or results in the loss of trees or hedgerows of arboricultural and amenity value will not be permitted unless the benefits of the proposed development outweigh the amenity value of the protected trees.
-Development proposals must be designed to retain trees or hedgerows of good arboricultural and amenity value.
-Development proposals should be accompanied by a survey that establishes the health and longevity of any affected trees or hedgerows and a management plan to demonstrate how they will be so maintained.
+The Plan designates the trees and hedgerows as listed in Schedule 4 and identified on Map 12 as locally listed.
+Development requiring planning permission that would damage or result in the loss of these trees or hedgerows or trees or hedgerows of arboricultural amenity value will not be permitted unless the benefits of the proposed development outweigh the amenity value of the trees or hedgerows in question.

+Development proposals must be designed to retain trees or hedgerows of good arboricultural and/or amenity wherever possible.